jmtroth0/snake/readme.md

 ## Adding More Players

 - First go to the snake.js page and add the next entry into SnakeInfo.
-This must include the starting direction, the starting squares, and a color.
-Make sure you aren't starting off running into yourself!
+This must include the starting direction, the starting square, and a color.
 - Next, go to the css page and create an entry at the bottom for your snake.
   It will need to look something like this, with your color and number input:
 ```